 Once both positions are known for the golf carts, the follower cart then must control the three motion subsystems in order to follow the leader cart.
-The following distance between the two carts will be set to a finite distance, so in order to control the acceleration and steering, a PID controller will be used to maintain minimal deviation from the desired following distance and a feed-forward PID controller using the steering angle of the leader cart will be used to maintain minimal deviation from the path set by the leader cart.
+The following distance between the two carts will be set to a finite distance, so in order to control the acceleration and steering, a PID controller will be used to maintain minimal deviation from the desired following distance and a feed-forward PID controller using the steering angle of the leader cart will be used to maintain minimal deviation from the leader cart will be used to maintain minimal deviation from the leader cart will be used to maintain minimal deviation from the leader cart will be used to maintain minimal deviation from the leader cart.